SparkMakerspace/spark_rp9/README.md

 The following documents are included in this repository for student reference but are property of their respective authors:
 * [Basics of Digital Multimeters](/basics-of-digital-multimeters.pdf) [IDEAL original source](https://www.idealind.com/content/dam/electrical/assets/TestMeasurement/Multimeters/basics-of-digital-multimeters.pdf)
 * [Adafruit's Guide to Excellent Soldering](/adafruit-guide-excellent-soldering.pdf) [Adafruit original source](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-guide-excellent-soldering.pdf)

+# Deployment Notes
+This repository automatically deploys to [9key.sparkmakerspace.org](https://9key.sparkmakerspace.org), which is hosted on Cloudflare Pages.